victorwg/Battleship-Project/README.md

 - gameStatus(), file I/O for saving game status.

 ### Dynamic Memory Management
 We use dynamic array for this game, a 2d array is used to initialize the battleship board.
-The dynamic array will be deleted upon ending of the game.
+Another array is used to store the position of the ship.
+The dynamic arrays will be deleted upon ending of the game.
 Memory of the board will therefore be free up.

 ### File I/O
 We allow players to save their status and load it when they start a new game.